ocsf/.github/profile/README.md

 ## Slack Workspace

 The project has a Slack workspace where contributors discuss issues and topics.
-If you would like to be invited to join, create a new discussion with your request on the [OCSF Discussions page](https://github.com/orgs/ocsf/discussions).
+If you would like to be invited to join, create a new discussion with your request on the [OCSF Discussions page](https://github.com/orgs/ocsf/discussions) &mdash; please use the "Slack Workspace Requests" category.
 Tell us about interests and introduce yourself to the group after you accept an invite.

 ## License